• Home

 Once you’ve worked up an appetite, continue along the highway to Ms. Bertha’s Tamales.
 An icon in Belize, don’t arrive too late or she’ll be sold out!
 Make sure you drive slowly and stop to soak up the views and explore the small towns along the way.

-Two hands on a steering wheel out of focus in the foreground with the Hummingbird Highway Belize in the background
+Two hands on a steering wheel out of focus in the foreground with the Hummingbird Highway Belize in the background.

 Check in to your accommodation for the next few days.
 No matter which option you choose, you’ll be immersed in the Belizean rainforest!
 We had a magical stay at Pineapple Hill Lodge and highly recommend it.